 Michigan Dem Scholten wins US House race over Trump loyalist

 TRAVERSE CITY, Mich.
-(AP) — Hillary Scholten will become the first Democrat since the mid-1970s to represent Michigan’s second-largest city of Grand Rapids in the U.S. House after winning a seat vacated by a Republican who voted to impeach former President Donald Trump.
+(AP) — Democrat Hillary Scholten on Tuesday won a congressional seat being vacated by a Michigan Republican who voted to impeach Donald Trump.

-Scholten defeated GOP nominee John Gibbs in Tuesday’s election.
-Gibbs had ousted first-term Rep. Peter Meijer in the August GOP primary, criticizing the incumbent for being one of 10 House Republicans supporting Trump’s ouster after the 2021 insurrection at the U.S. Capitol.
+Scholten defeated John Gibbs, who ousted first-term Rep. Peter Meijer in the August GOP primary.
+Gibbs had criticized Meijer for being one of 10 House Republicans to support impeachment of the former president after last year’s insurrection at the U.S. Capitol.